alinix1/alinix1/README.md

 ---
 <h2 align="center">
-Frontend Developer | UX Focused
+UX Focused | Creative Developer
 </h2>
 My name is Ali Nix.
-I'm a Front End Engineer (FEE) graduate from The Turing School of Software & Design with a strong interest in UX design.
+I'm a Front End Engineer (FEE) graduate from The Turing School of Software & Design with a focus in UX design.
 Throughout my time at Turing I was able to develop many applications with JavaScript (ES6), HTML5, CSS3, Mocha/Chai, React.js, React Router, Cypress.io.<br>
 User Experience (UX) & data visualization are things that interest me in software development.<br>
 I have a passion for helping others via software, and strive to work in either health tech or green tech.<br>
 Before learning how to code, I graduated with a Master of Public Health degree with a concentration in biostatistics.<br>